Svetlana Lloyd

-Svetlana E. Lloyd (née Kassessinova/Kassessinoff) was a house model, or "mannequin", for the Dior fashion house in Paris for four years in the 1950s, under designers Christian Dior and Yves Saint Laurent.
-She became known as the "Trapèze Line girl" after wearing Saint Laurent's Trapeze dress at a fashion show in 1958 and featuring on magazine covers around the world.
+Svetlana E. Lloyd (née Kassessinova/Kassessinoff) is an Egyptian-born former house model, then known as a "mannequin", for the Dior fashion house in Paris during the 1950s, under designers Christian Dior and Yves Saint Laurent.
+She became known as the "Trapèze Line girl" after wearing Saint Laurent's Trapeze dress at a fashion show in 1958 and appearing on magazine covers around the world.

+After retiring from modeling, Lloyd worked as a journalist and lecturer.

 Early life

 She was born Svetlana Kassessinova or Kassessinoff in Egypt to Russian parents who had left Russia because of the revolution.
 Her father worked as a miniaturist and painter for King Farouk and her mother was a seamstress.

 Ballet dancer

 She was sent to Legat's School of Ballet in Tunbridge Wells, England, run by Nadine Legat (wife of Nikolai Legat), and trained there as a ballet dancer.
 She joined the Sadler's Wells Ballet, and whilst on a tour of A Midsummer Night's Dream in the United States, injured her knee ice skating, forcing her to give up ballet.
 Another account states that she had to stop ballet as she had grown too tall.